Peekskill Clay Studios FAQ’s

 Who is employed by PCS?
 What are they in charge of?

 PCS has a very small staff:

 - Jon Torres is the Studio Manager.
 He is employed part-time in that role.
-Jon is in charge of firing and maintaining the studio electric kilns, maintaining glazes, ordering clay and materials needed to make glaze as well as other basic studio supplies, monitoring reclaim needs, training members on the spray booth and kilns, providing orientation and assigning shelf space to members, communicating needs about repairs and making small repairs when possible and generally making sure that everything runs smoothly IN the studio on a daily basis but he does not work (and is not obligated to do so) every day.
+Jon is in charge of firing and maintaining the studio electric kilns, ordering clay and materials needed to make glaze as well as other basic studio supplies, monitoring reclaim needs, training members on the spray booth and kilns, providing orientation and assigning shelf space to members, communicating needs about repairs and making small repairs when possible and generally making sure that everything runs smoothly IN the studio on a daily basis but he does not work (and is not obligated to do so) every day.

 - Jessica Dubin is the Studio Director.
 She is employed part-time in that role.
 Jessica takes care of many things behind the scenes such as class registration, communicating with the web designer for publicity needs, putting together gallery exhibitions—both invitational and member driven, organizing workshops and special member and public events, monitoring the studio volunteers and interns, and communicating with members, students, parents.
 Jessica also handles many phone calls/e-mails and inquiries that come to the studio, whether they relate to classes and workshops, sales or people interested in membership.
 Jessica also usually spearheads studio firings of the gas kiln and helps to maintain it.

 - Francesca Beghe does our accounting.
 She collects member fees and stays on top of class registration from the payment standpoint.
 She makes sure that studio bills are paid and pays the staff and the instructors.
 She is also a co-owner of the studio along with Ben Green.